-There are many cases where the measurements provided by flowmeters cannot be verified through an accurate gold standard test such as a tank fill or draw down calibration.
+There are many cases where the measurements provided by flowmeters cannot be verified through an accurate 'gold standard' test such as a tank fill or draw down calibration.
 Most flowmeters will drift with time and temperature resulting in a change in the signal that is not noticed or cannot be verified.
-As an example, electromagnetic flowmeters rely on the stability of analog electronics that can drift with time and temperature, the absence of magnetic particles in the ore, and/or clean electrodes to accurately report flow.
+As an example, electromagnetic flowmeters rely on the stability of analogue electronics that can drift with time and temperature, the absence of magnetic particles in the ore, and/or clean electrodes to accurately report flow.
 When any of these conditions are not met, which happens frequently, the operator is not even aware that an error has taken place unless the electromagnetic flowmeter is compared to another meter, or is recalibrated via a gold standard test.

-As an example data is shown in Figure 8 from two electromagnetic flowmeters placed in series in close proximity to each other at a gold and copper mill.
-In that figure the two dark lines are the electromagnetic flowmeter outputs, while the light line between the two dark lines is the array-based flowmeter.
+As an example, Figure 8 shows data from two electromagnetic flowmeters placed in series in close proximity to each other at a gold and copper plant.
+The two dark lines are the electromagnetic flowmeter outputs, while the

+Figure 6.
+The electromagnetic flowmeter erroneously respond to magnetite while the array flowmeter accurately reports flow light line between the two dark lines is the array-based flowmeter output.
 The array-based flowmeter was configured using the universal calibration coefficients used for this meter.
 Here the two electromagnetic flowmeters differ from 2% to 18% during the period of time covered by this data set.
-The data from an array-based flowmeter is seen to provide a flow reading that is approximately an average of the two electromagnetic flowmeters, but with the confidence that it will not drift with time.
+The data from an array-based flowmeter is seen to provide a flow reading that is approximately an average of the two electromagnetic flowmeters, but which will not drift with time.
 Maintenance of the relative accuracy can be verified by moving the array-based flowmeter, without stopping the process, to a location where a tank test can be performed.